MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 ### Full sample code

-For reference, you can find the full sample code, with the MSAL and store conditional scripts already included [at our GitHub repo](https://github.com/microsoft/PowerVirtualAgentsSamples/blob/master/BuildYourOwnCanvasSamples/3.single-sign-on/index.html).
+For more information, you can find the full sample code, with the MSAL and store conditional scripts already included [at our GitHub repo](https://github.com/microsoft/PowerVirtualAgentsSamples/blob/master/BuildYourOwnCanvasSamples/3.single-sign-on/index.html).

 ---